The 9 Must-Have Skills For Finance Managers Who Want To Secure That £80k+Job

 Microsoft Project skills are good to know but even better to learn are tools like Basecamp, Trello, Podio or Slack.

 Interpersonal skills are a formal way of describing how people get along, relate and communicate with others.
 Employers hire people with domain expertise, naturally, but mostly they hire people they like and can work alongside.
 This is also referred to as ‘culture fit’.

-To become more likeable, you might try adopting the body language of the people you’re talking to, repeating their ideas and opinions back to them to show you are really listening.
-But bear in mind that all the tips and tricks in the world won’t help if you don’t have genuine interest in, and empathy for, your fellow team member.
+To become more likable, you might try adopting the body language of the people you’re talking to, repeating their ideas and opinions back to them to show you are really listening.
+But bear in mind that all the tips and tricks in the world won’t help if you don’t have a genuine interest in, and empathy for, your fellow team member.

 Your ‘having fun’ skills

 Without a doubt, work is serious business for most of us.
 Products and services must be sold and delivered, and money must be made.
 Despite the gravity of these responsibilities, successful managers and staffers make their organisations fun places to work.
 The bar on this has been raised and continues to go up.